andrewchambers/hermes/doc/quick-start/quick-start.md

 The example used the builtin ```local-file``` function to create a package object, containing our desired content.

-Now, lets create a package with a file we have downloaded from the internet:
+Now, let's create a package with a file we have downloaded from the internet:

 ```
 $ hermes build -e '